CarterCobb/Audition-Me/README.md

 ## Test ⚠️

-- Durind developmet, python scripts will have simple tests noted with `# TESTING`
+- During developmet, python scripts will have simple tests noted with `# TESTING`

 ## Additional Details